evolutional/cosmic_conquest/README.md

 The Amiga Intuition library functions `SetAPen`, `RectFill`, `PrintIText` and `IntuiTextLength` are still referenced in code but have been shimmed onto equivalent code in `dos-like`.
 Anything that hits any rendering/input has been moved into `platform.h` / `platform_doslike.c` to make targeting another framework easier.

+The original code made heavy use of in-place string literal modification.
+For all modern compilers other than MSVC this is undefined behaviour and resulted in a segfault.
+I've worked around this by making `DText.IText` a fixed-size buffer and then `strcpy` into it.

 ### Structure

 ```